akhilayyagari/RTL/readme_2.md

 1. It can be a AXIMM Interface

    If the exsisting design has an AXIMM Interface he/she should still define the number of AXIMM interface in thw Wizard.
 Now, he/she should connect the design to the top level wrapper(care must be taken with the ap_done signal)

 2. It is not a AXIMM Interface

     If the exsisting design is not a AXIMM Interface then we can leverage the exsisting FIFO interface by writing a control 		logic which takes the data from the write FIFO, generates the control signals and give it to the DUT.

 3. Testbench

 The Testbench has a memory

 # 4. Integrating the AES128 Core with SDAccel Flow.

-	1.
+1. Selection of % Scalar arguments and % Master Interfaces in the Wizard This tutorial uses AES128 Core in two ways.
+It uses as an Encrypter and also as a Decrypter.
+The Encrypter module will take the data from the global memory and generates a cipher.
+The Decrypter module will use this cipher and generates the original data.
+In cases as these we only need one AXIMM Interface.
+   In the wizard set the
+   	number of scalar arguments to '1' (NOTE)
+	number of AXIMM interface to  '1'

+and click OK.
+The wizard generates the basic template with the specified inputs to it.
+For this tutorial xilinx has developed a custom logic which talk with FIFO's and generates the necessary control logic.
+Using this we feed the data to the DUT.
+Please go to the github repository and open  "sdx_kernel_wizard_0_example_vadd.sv" file.
+From Line 271 to 339 is the custom logic which handles the transactions.

 # 5. Generating the XO File and Packaginig RTL Kernel
 The final step in creating an SDx kernel is to package the generated vivado project into an xo file.